brianglass/anastasis/files/5_august.md

 font-family:&quot;Book Antiqua&quot;">Making ready for his friends the bridal chamber of glory of the joy to come Christ ascends the mountain, bringing them up from a lowly life on earth to a way of life high above the world.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Astonishing the minds of the Disciples, Christ made the radiance of heaven blaze out on earth, placing beside him in the manner of servants the leaders of the Law and the Prophets, by whom, both dead and living,<a href="#_ftn11" id="_ftnref11"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[11]</span></a> God is witnessed to.</span>
+font-family:&quot;Book Antiqua&quot;">Astonishing the minds of the Disciples, Christ made the radiance of heaven blaze out on earth, placing beside him in the manner of servants the leaders of the Law and the Prophets, by whom, both dead and living,<a href="#_ftn11" id="_ftnref11">[11]</a> God is witnessed to.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">Christ the lamp now begins to appear in a parched place with the rays of the divine lightning.
 Let us journey towards his brilliance, rejoicing in the radiance of his face.</span>